Decoding the lines of the balance sheet. New chart of accounts and balance sheet

-According to group articles "Stocks" (line 210) section "Current assets" of the balance sheet shows the balances of inventories intended for use in the production of products, performance of work, provision of services, management needs of the organization (raw materials, materials and other similar values), for sale or resale (finished products, goods) , as well as other material assets (animals for cultivation and fattening), as well as the costs of the organization, listed in work in progress (distribution costs), and deferred expenses.
+By group articles "Inventory" (line 210) The section "Current assets" of the balance sheet shows the balances of inventories intended for use in the production of products, performance of work, provision of services, management needs of the organization (raw materials, materials and other similar values), for sale or resale (finished products, goods) , as well as other material assets (animals for growing and fattening), as well as the organization’s costs included in work in progress (distribution costs), and deferred expenses.

-When organizations carry out accounting for the procurement of inventories using accounts 15 "Procurement and acquisition of material assets" and 16 "Deviation in the cost of material assets" in the balance sheet, the amount of deviations of actual expenses for the acquisition of inventories from their discount price or deviations related to the provision of discounts (markups) to the organization in accordance with the contract, the occurrence of sum differences in settlements for acquired inventories, is added to the value of the balance of inventories reflected in the relevant articles of the "Inventory" group of articles, or is deducted when determining the final data on the article in case of receiving discounts, occurrence of sum differences.
+When organizations record the procurement of inventories using accounts 15 “Procurement and acquisition of material assets” and 16 “Deviation in the cost of inventories” in the balance sheet, the amount of deviations of actual expenses for the acquisition of inventories recorded at the end of the reporting period from their discount price or deviations associated with the provision of discounts (markups) to the organization in accordance with the contract, the occurrence of amount differences in settlements for purchased inventories, is added to the cost of the balances of inventories reflected in the relevant articles of the group of items “Inventories”, or is deducted when determining the final data on the article in case of receiving discounts or amount differences.

-The procedure for writing off the revealed deviations of the actual expenses for the acquisition of inventory from their accounting price is established by the organization independently when making accounting policy.
+The procedure for writing off detected deviations of actual expenses for the acquisition of inventories from their book price is established by the organization independently when accepting accounting policy.

-The group of articles "Reserves" contains decoding by type of stock.
+The group of articles "Inventories" contains transcript by type of inventory.

-Under the article "Raw materials, materials and other similar values" (line 211) the balance sheet reflects the balance of stocks of raw materials, basic and auxiliary materials, fuel, purchased semi-finished products and components, spare parts, containers and other assets, which are accounted for by the organization on account 10 "Materials".
+Under the article "Raw materials, materials and other similar values" (line 211) The balance sheet reflects the balances of inventories of raw materials, basic and auxiliary materials, fuel, purchased semi-finished products and components, spare parts, containers and other assets, which are recorded by the organization on account 10 “Materials”.

-Amount on line 211 equal to the closing debit balance on account 10 "Materials".
+Amount on line 211 equal to the final debit balance of account 10 “Materials”.

-Article "Animals for rearing and fattening" (line 212) filled in by agricultural organizations or organizations with agricultural units.
+Article "Animals for growing and fattening" (line 212) filled out by agricultural organizations or organizations with agricultural divisions.

-Amount on line 212 equal to the final debit balance on account 11 "Animals for growing and fattening".
+Amount on line 212 equal to the final debit balance of account 11 "Animals for growing and fattening".

-Item "Costs in work in progress" (line 213) reflects the presence of costs for work in progress and work in progress (services), which are accounted for on the relevant accounts accounting.
-At the same time, work in progress is reflected in the assessment adopted by the organization when forming an accounting policy in accordance with regulatory documents on accounting.
-In trade organizations, the balance of work in progress is reflected on account 44 "Sales expenses", and in other organizations - on account 20 "Main production".
+Article "Costs in work in progress" (line 213) reflects the presence of costs for work in progress and unfinished work (services), which are recorded in the appropriate accounts accounting.
+In this case, work in progress is reflected in the assessment adopted by the organization when forming its accounting policy in accordance with regulatory documents on accounting.
+In trading organizations, the balance of work in progress is reflected in account 44 “Sales expenses”, and in other organizations - in account 20 “Main production”.

-If trade organizations or public catering organizations do not recognize the accounted distribution costs in the cost of goods (services) sold in full reporting period as expenses for ordinary species activities, then the sum of these costs (in terms of transport costs), attributable to the balance of unsold goods and raw materials, is reflected in the balance sheet under the item "Costs in work in progress".
+If trade organizations or public catering organizations do not recognize the recorded distribution costs in the cost of goods (services) sold in full reporting period as expenses for common types activity, then the sum of these costs (in terms of transport costs), attributable to the balance of unsold goods and raw materials, is reflected in the balance sheet under the item “Costs in work in progress.”

-Upon the transition of the organization from the beginning of the reporting year in accordance with the adopted accounting policy in order to recognize commercial and administrative expenses in full in the cost of products sold, goods, works, services as expenses for ordinary activities, commercial expenses and (or) distribution costs not written off in the last reporting year are subject to inclusion in the cost of products, goods, works sold, services at the beginning of the reporting year, or the organization may decide to evenly include these amounts in the cost of products sold, goods, works, services over a certain period of time (for example, a quarter, half a year).
+When an organization transitions from the beginning of the reporting year in accordance with accepted accounting policy on the procedure for recognizing commercial and administrative expenses in full in the cost of sold products, goods, works, services as expenses for ordinary activities, commercial expenses and (or) distribution costs that were not written off in the last reporting year are subject to inclusion in the cost of sold products, goods, works, services at the beginning of the reporting year, or the organization may decide to evenly include these amounts in the cost of sold products, goods, works, services over a certain period of time (for example, a quarter, half a year).

-Amount on line 213 equal to the final debit balance on accounts 20 "Main production" and / or 44 "Sales expenses".
+Amount on line 213 equal to the final debit balance in accounts 20 “Main production” and/or 44 “Sales expenses”.

-Under the article "Finished products and goods for resale" (line 214) the actual production cost, the standard (planned) cost (or in another estimate provided for by the Regulation on accounting and financial statements in Russian Federation) the rest of the products that have passed all the stages provided for by the technological process, as well as completed products that have passed tests and technical acceptance.
+Under the article "Finished products and goods for resale" (line 214) the actual production cost, standard (planned) cost are shown (or in another estimate provided for by the Regulations on accounting and financial statements V Russian Federation) the rest of the products that have passed all the stages provided for by the technological process, as well as completed products that have passed testing and technical acceptance.

-Trade organizations and public catering organizations indicate in this line the purchase price of goods (excluding the trade margin accounted for on account 42 "Trade margin").
-When accounting for an organization engaged in retail, goods by selling prices the difference between the purchase price and the sale price is reflected in the financial statements separately in (*docLink(sprbuh_content,345,Appendix to the balance sheet (form No. 5))*).
+Trade organizations and public catering organizations indicate in this line the purchase price of goods (excluding trade margins taken into account on account 42 “Trade margins”).
+When accounting for an organization engaged retail trade, goods by sales prices the difference between the acquisition cost and the sales value is reflected in the financial statements separately in (*docLink(sprbuh_content,345,Appendix to the balance sheet (form No. 5))*).

-The balance of goods is reflected in the balance sheet at the cost of their acquisition, formed in accordance with the Accounting Regulations PBU 5/01 "Accounting for inventories" and PBU 10/99 "Expenses of the organization".
+The balance of goods is reflected in the balance sheet at the cost of their acquisition, formed in accordance with the Accounting Regulations PBU 5/01 “Accounting for Inventories” and PBU 10/99 “Organization Expenses”.

 Amount on line 214 equal to the sum of the debit balance on accounts 41 “Goods” and 43 “Finished products”

-Under the article "Goods shipped" (line 215) reflects data on the full actual cost, standard (planned) full cost (or in another estimate provided for by the Regulations on Accounting and Accounting in the Russian Federation) of shipped products (goods) if, in accordance with the requirements of regulatory documents on accounting the conditions for recognition of proceeds from the sale of goods (products) have not yet been met.
+Under the article "Goods shipped" (line 215) data is reflected on the full actual cost, standard (planned) full cost (or in another estimate provided for by the Regulations on accounting and financial reporting in the Russian Federation) of shipped products (goods) if, in accordance with the requirements of regulatory documents on accounting the conditions for recognizing revenue from the sale of goods (products) have not yet been met.

-When it becomes certain that sufficient conditions for recognition of revenue in accounting will not be fulfilled, the organization recognizes receivables in an amount equal to the valuation of previously recorded goods shipped.
+When it becomes determined that the sufficient conditions for recognition of revenue in accounting will not be met, the organization recognizes receivables in an amount equal to the value of previously recorded goods shipped.

-If the organization, in accordance with the established procedure, recognizes commercial expenses in the cost of goods sold in full in the reporting period as expenses for ordinary activities, then the goods shipped are reflected in the assessment without taking them into account.
+If an organization, in accordance with the established procedure, recognizes selling expenses in the cost of products sold in full in the reporting period as expenses for ordinary activities, then the goods shipped are reflected in the valuation without taking them into account.

-Amount on line 215 equal to the closing balance of account 45 "Goods shipped".
+Amount on line 215 equal to the final balance in account 45 "Goods shipped".

-Under the article "Deferred expenses" (line 216) reflects the amount of expenses recognized in accounting in accordance with the established procedure, but not related to the formation of costs for the production of products (works, services) of the reporting period.
-Such expenses, in particular, include expenses associated with mining and preparatory work, preparatory work for production in seasonal industries, the development of new organizations, industries, workshops and units, expenses for uneven repairs of fixed assets (for organizations that do not form part of the established the order of the reserve for the repair of fixed assets), the cost of advertising, training, etc.
+Under the item "Future expenses" (line 216) reflects the amount of expenses recognized in accounting in accordance with the established procedure, but not related to the formation of costs for the production of products (works, services) for the reporting period.
+Such expenses, in particular, include expenses associated with mining and preparatory work, preparatory work for production in seasonal industries, the development of new organizations, production facilities, workshops and units, expenses for uneven repairs of fixed assets (for organizations that do not form the established reserve order for the repair of fixed assets), advertising costs, personnel training, etc.

-When determining deferred expenses, it should be taken into account that expenses are recognized when they are actually used, and not at the time of payment.
-Those. if expenses are used over a period of time, they cannot be written off in a lump sum.
+When determining deferred expenses, it should be taken into account that expenses are recognized when they are actually used, and not when paid.
+Those.
+If expenses are used over a period of time, they cannot be written off as a lump sum.

-Amount on line 216 equal to the closing balance of account 97 "Deferred expenses".
+Amount on line 216 equal to the final balance in account 97 “Deferred expenses”.

-Under the article "Other inventories and costs" (line 217) the cost of material and production assets and expenses recognized by the organization that are not reflected in the previous lines of the "Inventory" group of articles are shown.
+Under the item "Other inventories and costs" (line 217) shows the cost of material and production assets and expenses recognized by the organization that are not reflected in the previous lines of the group of items “Inventories”.

-If the organization does not fully recognize the recorded commercial expenses in the cost of goods (services) sold in the reporting period as expenses for ordinary activities, then the expenses for packaging and transportation not written off by the organization in the prescribed manner, accounted for in the business expenses relating to the balance of unshipped (unsold) products are reflected under the above item.
+If the organization does not recognize the recorded selling expenses in the cost of goods (services) sold in full in the reporting period as expenses for ordinary activities, then the packaging and transportation costs not written off by the organization in the prescribed manner, included in business expenses related to the balance of unshipped (unsold) products are reflected in the above item.

-Line 220 "Value added tax on acquired values"
+Line 220 "Value added tax on acquired assets"

-By group of articles "Value added tax on acquired valuables" (line 220) reflects the amount of VAT on acquired inventories, intangible assets implemented capital investment, works and services presented by suppliers, but not yet accepted for deduction in the prescribed manner.
+By group of articles "Value added tax on acquired assets" (line 220) the amount of VAT on purchased inventories is reflected, intangible assets, carried out capital investment, works and services, presented by suppliers, but not yet accepted for deduction in the prescribed manner.

-Amount on line 220 equal to the final debit balance on account 19 "Value Added Tax".
+Amount on line 220 equal to the final debit balance of account 19 “Value added tax”.

 Lines 230, 240 "Accounts receivable"

-• debt of suppliers for the supply of paid goods, works, services (debit balance of accounts 60 and 76);
+• debt of suppliers for the delivery of paid goods, works, services (balance in the debit of accounts 60 and 76);

-• debts of buyers for payment of goods, works, services sold by them (balance on the debit of account 62);
+• debt of buyers to pay for goods, works, services sold to them (balance in the debit of account 62);

-• the amount of overpayment on taxes and fees (balance on the debit of accounts 68 and);
+• the amount of overpayment of taxes and fees (balance in the debit of accounts 68 and);

-• indebtedness of employees of the organization on loans issued to them, on compensation for damage caused (debit balance on account 73);
+• debt of the organization's employees for loans issued to them, for compensation of damage caused (debit balance on account 73);

 • debt of accountable persons (debit balance on account 71);

-• the amount of claims submitted for shortage and damage to material assets (debit balance on the corresponding sub-account of account 76);
+• the amount of claims made for shortages and damage to material assets (debit balance on the corresponding subaccount of account 76);

 In the balance sheet, long-term and short-term receivables are shown separately in lines 230 and 240.
-Recall that long-term debt is one for which payments are expected more than 12 months after the reporting date.
-The rest of the debt is considered short-term.
-The specified line is calculated starting from the first day of the calendar month following the month in which the debt was accepted for accounting.
+Let us remind you that long-term debt is one for which payments are expected more than 12 months after the reporting date.
+The remaining debt is considered short-term.
+The calculation of this line is carried out starting from the first day of the calendar month following the month in which the debt was accepted for accounting.

-Accounts receivable, presented in the balance sheet as long-term and expected to be paid off in the reporting year, may be presented at the beginning of this reporting year as short-term.
-The fact of presenting receivables, previously accounted for as long-term, as short-term must be disclosed in the notes to the balance sheet.
+Accounts receivable, presented in the balance sheet as long-term and expected to be repaid in the reporting year, can be presented at the beginning of this reporting year as short-term.
+The fact that accounts receivable, previously recorded as long-term, is presented as short-term must be disclosed in the notes to the balance sheet.

-Article "Buyers and customers" corresponding group of articles "Accounts receivable" (long-term - line 231, or short-term - line 241) reflects the debt of buyers and customers for the goods sold to them, the work performed and the services rendered as of the reporting date (taking into account discounts (markups), changes in the terms of the contract, non-monetary payments, etc.).
+Article "Buyers and customers" the corresponding group of articles "Receivables" (long-term - line 231, or short-term - line 241) reflects the debt of buyers and customers available in the accounting records as of the reporting date for goods sold to them, products, work performed and services rendered (taking into account discounts (mark-ups), changes in the terms of the contract, settlements in kind, etc.).

-Amount on line 231 and 241 respectively equal to the debit balance of account 62 "Settlements with buyers and customers".
+Amount on line 231 and 241 accordingly, it is equal to the debit balance of account 62 “Settlements with buyers and customers”.

 Line 250 "Short-term financial investments"

-IN line 270 "Other current assets" amounts are shown that are not reflected in other groups of articles in the "Current assets" section of the balance sheet.
+IN line 270 "Other current assets" shows amounts that are not reflected in other groups of items in the “Current Assets” section of the balance sheet.

 Each balance sheet line corresponds to a code that allows you to identify the data contained in it.
 The main consumers of these codes are statistical and regulatory authorities, which can carry out analytical work on them.

-Codes currently consist of 4 digits.
-For example, line 1230 of the balance sheet, former string 240, contains decrypted accounts receivable.
-This line shows the amount of debt owed to the company by its partners, counterparties and other persons interacting with it in a certain period of time.
+Currently the codes are 4 digits long.
+For example, line 1230 of the balance sheet, former line 240, contains accounts receivable in the transcript.
+This line shows the amount of debt that its partners, counterparties and other persons interacting with it have to the company in a certain period of time.

-Line 230 also belonged to this category and reflected debts that could be repaid no earlier than 12 months later.
+Line 230 also belonged to this category and reflected debts that could be repaid in no earlier than 12 months.

-• The first figure is an accessory to the balance sheet, and not to another document.
+• The first digit is that it belongs specifically to the balance sheet and not to another document.

-• The second digit indicates belonging to a particular section of the asset.
+• The second digit indicates belonging to a specific section of the asset.

-• The third figure shows the place of this asset in the liquid ranking.
-The higher the liquidity, the higher the figure.
+• The third number shows the place of this asset in the liquid ranking.
+The higher the liquidity, the higher the number.

-• The fourth digit is required for row detailing.
+• The fourth digit is required for line detail.
 Thus, the requirements contained in PBU 4/99 are met.

-By a similar principle, we will selectively describe which codes correspond to the strings, and give a brief explanation of them.
-Separately, we indicate in the table the new and old codes, since the balance must be drawn up for 3 years, and 2 years ago the previous values of the codes were still in effect.
+Using a similar principle, we will selectively describe which codes correspond to the strings and provide a brief explanation of them.
+We will separately indicate in the table the new and old codes, since the balance must be drawn up for 3 years, and 2 years ago the previous code values were still in effect.

 Lines 1100 (190), 1150 (120), 1160, 1170 (140), 1180, 1190

-Line 1100 contains information on the total amount of non-current assets of the enterprise.
-This was line 190 before the order was changed.
-The next 6 lines are the elements that add up to the value of this line.
+Line 1100 contains information about the full amount of non-current assets of the enterprise.
+Before the order was changed, this was line 190.
+The next 6 lines are elements that add up to the value of this line.

 Line 1150 corresponds to the previous line 120.
-It contains data on the fixed assets of the enterprise available at the time of the report.
+Data on fixed assets of the enterprise available at the time of the report is entered into it.

-Line 1160 reflects information on the amount of material assets available at the enterprise, as well as investments that generate income.
+Line 1160 reflects information about the amount of material assets available at the enterprise, as well as investments that generate income.
 All data is recorded on account 03.

-Line 1170, formerly 140, contains data on the investment investments of the enterprise, if they are carried out for more than 12 months.
-Accounting is carried out on the debit of accounts 58 and 55, the sub-account is called "Deposits".
+Line 1170, former 140, contains data on the enterprise’s investments if they are made for more than 12 months.
+Accounting is maintained by the debit of accounts 58 and 55, the subaccount is called “Deposits”.

 Line 1180 contains related tax assets.
-The balance of account 09 is indicated here.
-Line 1190 includes all fixed assets that were not mentioned above.
+Account balance 09 is indicated here.
+Line 1190 includes all fixed assets, which were not mentioned above.

 Lines 1210 (210), 1220 (220), 1240 (250), 1250, 1260 and 1200 (290)

-The former line 210 corresponds to the current line 1210 of the balance sheet, the accounting department enters data on the remaining stocks into it.
+The previous line 210 corresponds to the current line 1210 of the balance sheet; the accounting department enters data on the remaining inventories into it.

-Line 1220 of the balance sheet in the previous version - line 220.
-It should contain data on VAT, which is billed by the supplier, but until the time the report is compiled, it is not accepted for deduction.
-In fact, this is the debit balance of account 19.
+Line 1220 of the balance sheet as before - line 220.
+It must contain data on VAT, which was issued by the supplier, but was not accepted for deduction until the report was drawn up.
+This is essentially the debit balance of account 19.

-Line 1240balance sheet with breakdown previously was line 250.
-It reflects investments whose term does not reach one year.
+Line 1240balance sheet with transcript Previously it was line 250.
+It reflects investments whose maturity does not reach a year.

-Line 1250 is the company's monetary assets in the national, foreign currency, as well as other resources.
+Line 1250 is the company's cash assets in the national, foreign currency, as well as other resources.
 This refers to accounts 50, 51, 52 and 55.

-Line 1260 contains all other assets that did not find a place in the section lines above.
+Line 1260 contains all other assets that did not find a place in the above section lines.

 Line 1200 in the previous version of the form was line 290balance sheet.
 The final results for section 2 are reflected here.

-Does line 12605 happen in the balance sheet
+Is there line 12605 in the balance sheet?

 If an enterprise considers it necessary to additionally disclose information on some general line, for example 1260, it is given the opportunity to supplement the balance sheet with a detailed line, for example 12605 “Deferred expenses”.